ericmoritz/blog/content/hydra-lite.md

 }
 ```

-as often the case, different developers designed the schema of the
+As often the case, different developers designed the schema of the
 `BlogPost` class and the `Homepage` class in isolation and didn't
 coordinate their field names.